christhekeele/matcha/README.md

   - OTP 23.x
   - OTP 24.x

-Since it pokes around in compiler internals, it is important to get ahead of upcoming changes to the language.
+Since `Matcha` pokes around in compiler internals, it is important to get ahead of upcoming changes to the language.
 This is accomplished with [nightly builds][test-edge] against the latest versions of Elixir, erlang/OTP, and dependencies;
-which catches issues like [internal compiler function signature changes](https://github.com/christhekeele/matcha/commit/27f3f34284349d807fcd2817a04cb4628498a7eb#diff-daf93cf4dc6034e9862d0d844c783586210ea822ae6ded51d925b0ac9e09766bR31-R43).
+which catches issues like [internal compiler function signature changes](https://github.com/christhekeele/matcha/commit/27f3f34284349d807fcd2817a04cb4628498a7eb#diff-daf93cf4dc6034e9862d0d844c783586210ea822ae6ded51d925b0ac9e09766bR31-R43) well in advance of release.

 <!-- LINKS & IMAGES -->